rickchong/diamond-analysis/diamond_analysis.md

     b[i] <- 300 + i * 100
 }
 # The code below will iterate and pull data from bluenile.com.
 I
-# comment this portion out to avoid downloading the data again from
+# comment this portion out to avoid downloading the datafrom bluenile
-# bluenile when knit for (i in 1:497){ iterateDownload<-
+# again accidentally for (i in 1:497){ iterateDownload<-
 # fromJSON(paste0(bluenileUrl,'&minPrice=',a[i],'&maxPrice=',b[i]),simplifyDataFrame=TRUE)$results
 # bluenileDownload <- rbind(bluenileDownload, bluenileIterateDownload)
 # cat(i) }